 Calm & Chaos was exhibited at City Space, Winchester Discovery Centre from 4 Aug – 6 Sept 2018.

 2017: Are We

-The theme this year was 'body image' and the young people interpreted this in an abstract way, finding images that represented the top, middle and bottom of the body.
+The theme was 'body image' and the young people interpreted this in an abstract way, finding images that represented the top, middle and bottom of the body.

 The project exhibition was displayed at Ashcroft Arts Centre, Fareham.
-All the young people who took part in Summer Arts College 2017 progressed into education or training.
+All the young people who took part in 2017 progressed into education or training.
 These included The Princes Trust and Skills to Achieve.
 Two young people have also returned to full time education.

 2016: We are Here

-One young person said: “This has been the best part of my rollercoaster and I don’t want it to stop…the course has kept me out of trouble, I feel I can achieve things…it has changed the way I feel about myself and the way I see others, it has been good for my confidence.”
+“This has been the best part of my rollercoaster and I don’t want it to stop…the course has kept me out of trouble, I feel I can achieve things…it has changed the way I feel about myself and the way I see others, it has been good for my confidence.”
+Participant feedback.

-In August 2016 the Summer Arts College private view took place at Theatre Royal Winchester.
+In August 2016 the work was exhibited at a private view at Theatre Royal Winchester.
 The young people's photography was exhibited, they shared their poems with an invited audience and were presented with their Bronze Arts Awards.

 2015: I Am

 Young people worked with professional photographers from 'In Focus' and performance poet Chris Redmond to create their own work about who they are.